d2s/Documentation/_posts/2018-04-10-Changelog.md

 ## Version 5.5.6 rc

-Updated 31 Oct 2018.
+Updated 2 Nov 2018.

 The following is changed in the rc:
 - refactor batch tasks
+- the userconfig is refactored
 - and some minor bugfixes and tweaks (gui)
-- the userconfig is refactored and fixed a minor bug

 ## Version 5.5.5